razvanabagiu89/Medical_Policy_dApp/app/README.md

 each institution is uniquely identified by his CIF (input)

 #### todo:
-- parse app config in flutter for contract addresses
 - more utils funcs
 - remove medical record
 - remove wallet